CamarenaAI/Cloud-Fundamentals/Wings : Core Tech_T5_Extreme Automation Leveraging the Best of Cloud(14734)/Module 1/DevOps.md

 - Are fast
 - Are reliable
 - Isolate failures for you
-####i# Types of testing
+##### Types of testing
 - Unit testing: Performed at build time on a single unit of code and/or artifact without use of external dependencies or deployment
+Example tools: JUnitX, XUnit, and Rspec
 - Integration testing: Performed as your bring together pieces of your application and as it needs to use external dependencies
 Example tools: Abao/RAML and Serverspec
-- UI testing:
-- End-toend (E2E) testing: Performed to excercise the full flow of your application in the same way an end user would
+- End-to-end (E2E) testing: Performed to excercise the full flow of your application in the same way an end user would
 - Security testing: Performed to look for flaws in your code and runtime to prevent compromises ans leaking of data in production
 - Shift left: Move testing early as possible in the development process, ideally to the dev desktop
 - Text fixture: A set objects used to run a test in a well-known environment